operman18/virtualglass-tryon/README.md

 ```

 ### Final step
-If you're using a web server.
-You should check if you machine is under a firewall, you will need to open port 8080.
+You should check if your machine is under a firewall, you will need to open port 8080.

 Launch the project with
 ```
 python application.py
 ```

+## Regular install
-## Requirements:
+### Requirements:
 Preferred method is to install everything from pip/anaconda

 ```